Student Organization for Black Unity: The founder

 Nelson Johnson was a Marxist who advocated for either complete equality for the races or complete separation of the races, both with equal resources.
 He was deeply involved in the civil rights movement and the Black Power movement.
 He was part of the Youth Educational Services and then later the Greensboro Association for Poor People.
 Johnson had used tactics such as confrontation and intimidation to promote his causes.
 Johnson founded the Student Organization for Black Unity in May 1969.

 Activism

 The SOBU channeled its activist energy mainly into improving communities on the grassroots level, rather than in protesting against perceived injustice, and in this way gained support in the larger community.
+In the early 1970s, they published The African World (originally called the SOBU Newsletter).

 At times, though, they did take a more active role in the Black Power movement.
 In response to impending desegregation, members of the SOBU participated in the take-over and sit-in of the Allen Building on Duke University's campus.
 About sixty students were involved.
 The organization also organized a "black week" to publicize their cause, and to promote a sense of pride in the students' African heritage.

 Members of SOBU also authored a report for the United Nations.

 As time went on, the organization, now YOBU, became more Marxist and nationalist.
 When the organization later disbanded, many of its leaders joined the Communist Workers Party.